 Below is the example of a custom report.
 For more detailed information is the ApexSQL Audit Feature highlight: Custom reports article

-The ApexSQL Audit alerting system offers true real-time alerting as the application alerting engine actually intercepts the audited events and processes them in accordance with defined conditions at the same time the central instance receive the information.
+The ApexSQL Audit alerting system offers true real-time alerting as the application alerting engine intercepts the audited events and processes them in accordance with defined conditions at the same time the central instance receive the information.
 This allows the alert to be triggered in real-time often before the actual event is even stored in the repository database.
-This is not the case with most competitors where alerting system is triggered after the data arrives at the repository, which, in some environments, could involve significant lag time
+This is not the case with most competitors where alerting systems are triggered after the data arrives at the repository, which, in some environments, could involve significant lag time.
+Furthermore, ApexSQL Audit can be configured to send an email notification via a SMTP server to specific email addresses once the alert has been triggered to alert users on the specific event.

 The ApexSQL Audit alerting system has features that either are unique or are highly advantageous vs other tools: